Instructionally Related Activities

 - IRA Resource and Operations Guide

-IMPORTANT: Any IRA wishing to remain in active and continuing status must complete the required forms and circulate them for signatures during the continuing proposal process, even if not requesting funding.
+Please note that any IRA wishing to remain in active and continuing status for 2027-28 must be approved during the continuing IRA proposal process, even if it is not requesting funding.

 Contacts